italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 For each entry in the `status_assertion_responses` array, the following requirements are met:

 - Each element in the array MUST match the corresponding element in the request array at the same position index to which it is related, eg: _[requestAboutA, requestAboutB]_ produces _[responseAboutA, responseErrorAboutB]_.

-- Each element MUST contain the error or the status of the assertion using the `typ` member. set to "status-assertion+{jwt,cwt}" or "status-assertion-error+{jwt,cwt}", depending by the object type.
+- Each element MUST contain the error or the status of the assertion using the `typ` member set to "status-assertion+{jwt,cwt}" or "status-assertion-error+{jwt,cwt}", depending by the object type.

 - The corresponding entry in the response MUST be of the same data format as requested.
 For example, if the entry in the request is "jwt", then the entry at the same position in the response MUST also be "jwt".